-- As of 7:00 AM EDT on September 5, there are approximately 664,000 outages due to Ida, including 660,000 customer outages remaining in Louisiana. - Entergy is working to restore the transmission system serving New Orleans, Louisiana, which was damaged during the storm causing outages to most of the city.
-Full restoration in New Orleans East and Orleans Parish is expected September 8 and full restoration to Baton Rouge is expected September 6, although many customers will be restored before this date.
-Restoration timelines for the hardest hit areas in the southeast corner of the state extend into the latter half of September.
+- As of 8:00 AM EDT on September 7, there are approximately 465,000 customer outages remaining in Louisiana from Hurricane Ida. - Entergy is working to restore the transmission system serving New Orleans, Louisiana, which was damaged during the storm causing outages to most of the city.
+Full restoration in New Orleans East and Orleans Parish is expected September 8, although many customers are expected be restored before this date.
+Baton Rouge was expected to be fully restored by September 6. - Near complete restoration for the hardest hit areas in the southeast Louisiana, including portions of Assumption, Lafourche, Plaquemines, St Charles, Terrebonne, and lower Jefferson parishes are expected to extend into the latter half of September.